NOAA-PSL/land-insert_spinup_rst/README.md

 Instructions:

-1. Set desired dates, resolutions, and directories in config_restarts

-IF NEED TO EXTRACT FILES FROM THE ARCHIVE:
-    2. Extract (operational) restarts from archives.
+1. Extract (operational) restarts from archives, and re-grid using UFS_UTILS/util/gdas_init

-    >module load hpss
-    >sbatch get_restarts.sh

-    3. Change to desired resolution

-    >sbatch sub_do_changeres.sh
+In config file:
+* may need to change PROJECT_CODE in driver.$MACHINE.sh
+* in set_fixed_files.sh check that OCNRES is set correctly for chosen resolutions
+* set details in config, including:
+    LEVS=128
+    CDUMP=gdas

+2. Either copy config file from UFS_UTILS/util/gdas_init into this directory, or fill in the existing config file.

-4. Copy the spun-up vector files into ./spin_vec/$RES\_[ENS/CTL]/
+3. Copy the spun-up vector restarts valid at the time in the config file into $DIRTILE/spin_vec/C${RES}/

-5. Copy the output of chgres into new directories, and calculate the ensemble mean

->module load cdo
->sh stage_restarts.sh

-6. Insert the spun-up vector states into the control and ensemble
+3. Insert the spun-up vectors.

->source env_python
->sh insert_control.sh
->sh insert_ensemble.sh

-OUTPUT: The sfc_data files with the spun-values inserted are in ./spin_tile

-./chgres and ./spin_tile/$RES_ENS/$date/ensmean_chgres can be deleted.
+>insert_spinup.sh